SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Empirical Study on ERC Rules

 \if 0 For example, ERC3525 mandates that the receiver's slot of transferred tokens must match the sender's.
 As each slot in ERC3525 represents a type of tokens, violating this rule can cause tokens with a high value to transform into tokens with a low value after a transfer.
 ERC721, ERC1155, and ERC3525 all require inspection of whether an address has the capability to handle received tokens during a token transfer to prevent tokens from becoming trapped in the recipient address.
 These rules pertain to code usage and also have a high impact. \fi

-\italicparagraph{Medium.} A rule has a medium impact if its violation can lead to unexpected contract or transaction behavior, while not having a clear attack path to causing financial loss.
-For example, if a public function's API fails to adhere to its ERC declaration requirement, invoking the function with a message call following the requirement would trigger an exception.
-Another example is ERC20's requirement that the function \texttt{transferFrom()} (\eg, Figure~\ref{fig:20-high}) treats the transfer of zero tokens the same way as transferring non-zero values.
-If a contract does not adhere to this rule, its behavior would be unexpected for the message caller.
+\indentitalicparagraph{Medium.} A rule has a medium impact if its violation causes unexpected contract or transaction behavior but does not create a direct path to financial losses.
+For example, if a public function's API fails to meet its ERC declaration, invoking the function with a message call following the requirement would trigger an exception.
+Another example is ERC20's requirement that \texttt{transferFrom()} treats zero-token transfers the same as non-zero transfers.
+If this rule is violated, the contract's behavior would be unexpected for the message caller.

-\italicparagraph{Low.} All event-related rules are about logging.
+\indentitalicparagraph{Low.} All event-related rules are about logging.
 We consider their security impact as low.